Nvidia ConnectX-7 by numbers

 Three profiles drive the bench, all symmetric in both directions.

 ipsec-cx7.py: six-bucket IMIX tuned for the maximum wire-side pps.
 Measured peak per port: 19.35 Mpps / 97 Gbps.
 Way more than any realistic mobile-edge deployment, used as the absolute upper bound to find where the wire actually ends.MNO-traffic-pattern.py: 5G-shaped iMIX from the BF3 article, 162k pps per port at base rate (4G + 5G buckets combined).
 Measured peak per port after TRex amplification: 11.25 Mpps / 98.2 Gbps.
-The headline profile used to sweep 2k / 4k / 8k IPsec tunnels.MNO-mixed-symmetric.py: stacks the 4G/clients and 4G/cmg iMIXes on every port in both directions, 232k pps per port at base rate.
+The headline profile used to sweep the 1k to 1.6k IPsec tunnel range.MNO-mixed-symmetric.py: stacks the 4G/clients and 4G/cmg iMIXes on every port in both directions, 232k pps per port at base rate.
 Measured peak per port after TRex amplification: 14 Mpps / 98 Gbps.
 Used for stress runs.

 Flamegraph analysis